robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

        Keyword    ${SEQUENCE}[::2]
        Keyword    ${SEQUENCE}[1:-1:10]

-.. note:: The slice syntax is new in Robot Framework 3.1 and does not work
+.. note:: The slice syntax is new in Robot Framework 3.1.
+It was extended to work
-          with the old `@{var}[index]` syntax.
+          with `list expansion`_ like `@{var}[1:]` in Robot Framework 4.0.

-.. note:: With earlier Robot Framework versions accessing items with
+.. note:: Prior to Robot Framework 3.2, item and slice access was only supported
-          an index or a slice was only supported with variables containing lists, tuples, or other objects considered list-like.
-Starting from Robot Framework 3.2, all sequences, including strings and bytes, are supported.
+          with variables containing lists, tuples, or other objects considered list-like.
+Nowadays all sequences, including strings and bytes, are supported.

 __ https://docs.python.org/3/glossary.html#term-sequence
 __ https://docs.python.org/glossary.html#term-slice